UoB-COMSM0110/2024-group-19/README.md

 ## Challenge 3.
 Enemy Obstacle Navigation

 When obstacles were implemented, an immediate and pressing issue revealed itself; enemies were getting 'trapped' against these obstacles far too easily.
 Up until this point, collision resolutions was handled simply by resetting enemies to their previous position whenever they entered an illegal area.
-However this solution proved to be completely ineffective in this instance as if offered no ability to circumnavigate obstacles should the need arise.
+However this solution proved to be completely ineffective in this instance as no ability to circumnavigate obstacles were offered should the need arise.
 A new form of collision avoidance was required.

 For the purposes of collision avoidance calculations, the obstacles are modelled as circles and if an entity were to breach the circumference of that circle, their position would be reset to what it was in the last iteration.
 What was required was for the enemy to navigate along the circumference of the obstacle border when encountering an obstacle.
 In that statement lies the key for the chosen solution.
 At the point of contact, both possible tangents are calculated.
 From there the tangent that is closest to the bearing from the enemy to the player was chosen as the new vector for that iteration.
 Repeating this process over the course of multiple successive iterations created the perception of seemless movement around obstacles.
 1. Figure showing the concept of tangent generation and selection.